How to Clean a Cast Iron Skillet

 Then… and this is important… wipe the salt out of the skillet and wipe out any excess oil.

-The oil not only helps loosen the crud, it adds a little more “seasoning” to the skillet every time you clean it.
+The oil not only helps loosen the crud, but it also adds a little more “seasoning” to the skillet every time you clean it.

 Think skillet moisturizer.